Breast cancer Foundation - Proud partners

 Good to know is that we support all our MAMA-jewelry and the CLAW collection with rose quartz, during the whole year.

 What does the Swedish Breast Cancer Foundation do?

-Every year, 8000 women are diagnosed with breast cancer.
+Every year, 8000 women and 60 men are diagnosed with breast cancer.

 Thanks to progress within research, 80% are surviving the illness.
 It's a serious illness that affects not only the person who is ill but also the beloved ones like partner, children, and friends.

 The Swedish Breast cancer Foundation is an organization that supports the affected individuals and they have the most developed network in Sweden for those who need support and help.
 No one should be alone fighting.
 Their vision is that no one should be affected!

 Malin contacted us at the beginning of 2017.
 Malin had been through surgery to remove one of her breasts due to breast cancer.
 She had seen the breast ring MAMA and she wanted the ring to be a symbol to honor the breast she had left.

 Thanks to Malin, we are proud partners to the Swedish Breats Cancer Foundation.

 2006 I got my cancer diagnosis the same day as I was going to be toastmaster on my sister's wedding.
 My daughter was then 8 months and I and Mathias had discussed to have a sibling to Mika.
 Mika is 13 years now and the best daughter ever!